-26% Somewhat Left

 - Omission Bias – Leaving out differing perspectives or relevant details to skew perception.

 Biasly’s accuracy ratings use a scale from 1% (least accurate) to 100% (most accurate).
-Factors include the presence of supporting evidence, internal and external reliable sources, and balanced viewpoints.
+Factors include supporting evidence, reliable internal and external sources, and balanced viewpoints.

 For instance, Biasly gave the BizPac Review a Somewhat Conservative Bias and an Average Analyst Reliability Score.
 One BizPac article, titled “Chris Cillizza says corporate media was ‘too willing’ to buy Biden team’s line that he was fit as a fiddle”, showed an Average reliability rating for failing to include diverse viewpoints and for employing inflammatory language.
-Critical language towards Joe Biden did not stop at the headline either, and reporter Jason Cohen failed to complement his selection of conservative opinions with views belonging to any other school of thought.
+Critical language towards Joe Biden did not stop at the headline, either, and reporter Jason Cohen failed to complement his selection of conservative opinions with views belonging to any other school of thought.
 In contrast, another piece from the outlet, titled “SCOTUS will hear case that could result in country’s first taxpayer-funded religious charter school” featuring legal and political sources with balanced quotes, was rated as Center and scored high for accuracy.
-The most significant language opposing liberal views here belongs to a politician, whose position naturally required involvement with local education systems.
+The most significant language opposing liberal views here comes from a politician whose position naturally required involvement in local education systems.
 Vivex Saxena reported:

 “The plan is supported by Oklahoma State Superintendent Ryan Walters: The problem is that charter schools are considered public schools by default.”